charliewahl/FloodRiskAnalysis/README.md

 1. Move into `Vector Data` and copy the given Mapstyles into the OpenStreetMap Dataset `sachsen-latest-free.shp`.
 As we don't need the entire Dataset, but only the Vecotrlayers that match the stylenames, delete the excess Vectorfiles.

-2. Before using our downloaded Data in `QGIS` it has to be preprocessed via `Gdal`.
+2. Before using our downloaded Data in `QGIS` it has to be pre-processed via `Gdal`.
 Therefore we have created small scripts inside the `vector Data` as well as in the `Raster Data` folder,containing a short documentation on how to process the Data.

-2. After running through preprocessing you will be able to use the files as inputs for the follwoing Models and run the Analysis automaticially.
+2. After running through pre-processing you will be able to use the files as inputs for the follwoing Models and run the Analysis automaticially.

  </details>